All Episodes

 And he fired back with both barrels.

-And then in interview after interview, he kept talking about Bill Clinton and Juanita Broderick who claimed she was raped and Kathleen Willie, who claims she was groped and grabbed and fondled and touched against her will, and Paula Jones, and Trump single handedly at the time forced the media to cover those stories.
+And then in interview after interview, he kept talking about Bill Clinton and Juanita Broderick, who claimed she was raped, and Kathleen Willie, who claimed she was groped and grabbed and fondled and touched against her will, and Paula Jones.

-And we've had these women on radio and on TV, and then within days, Hillary dropped the issue.
+And we've had these women on radio and on TV.

-Now listen to how desperate politico is to make sure that Trump doesn't resurrect what was a pretty successful strategy.
+Now, listen to how desperate Politico is to make sure that Trump doesn't resurrect what was a pretty successful strategy.

-And I I kind of admire it on the one hand that he said, I'm looking right out of Chelsea Clinton, I don't want to say it.
+And I kind of admire it on the one hand that he said, I'm looking right out at Chelsea Clinton.

 But you know what?

-And Hillary herself say Monica Lewinsky, narcissistic Looney Tune, Paula Jones, drag a dollar bill through a trailer park, Jennifer Flowers, I'll crucify her.
+And Hillary herself say Monica Lewinsky, narcissistic Looney Tune, Paula Jones, drag a dollar bill through a trailer park, Jennifer Flowers, I'll crucify her, and everybody else in between.

 It was one bimbo eruption defense after another.

-And it's I don't know what's worse.
+And I don't know what's worse.

 Well, he finally had to.

-Anyway, so political rights, despite warnings from fellow Republicans against insulting a beauty queen that he disparaged for gaining weight.
+Anyway, so political rights, despite warnings from fellow Republicans against insulting a beauty queen that he disparaged for gaining weight, listen to what Trump actually said about the woman.

 Listen to how he talks about himself and talks about the stress of being in the position she's in.